CertifaiAI/classifai/readme.md

 - In-memory Java-based database with JDBC driver

 ## Strengths of the tool
 - Scale data labelling operations to massive real world dataset
 - Cut costly data labelling services
+- Aesthetic and intuitive UI interface, to make the work fun to do!
 - Reclaim valuable time from inefficient data labelling, technical team can focus on more meaningful ML/DL tasks.

 ## How to Run